 Planning Committee is held once a month, usually on the third Thursday.
 Planning Committee reports are usually available 5 working days before the date of the Committee and the minutes are available within a week following the Committee meeting.
-For information on Planning Committee meetings, agendas, members, attendance statistics and declarations of interest, go to the committee details - Planning Committee.
+For details of Planning Committee meetings, agendas, members, attendance statistics and declarations of interest, go to Planning Committee details.

 Why do applications go to the Planning Committee?